s4hm4d/shodanidb/README.md

 ## Credit

 The original tool is [nrich](https://gitlab.com/shodan-public/nrich).
-I wanted to learn Go and write this tool with Go for practise.
+I wanted to learn Go and write this tool with Go for practice.